BNC call for Science Proposals

 Next BNC Science Proposal deadline: 17 October, 2021

-The Budapest Neutron Centre (BNC), the largest research infrastructure in Central Europe operates a 10MW research reactor and provides the national and international user community excellence-based open access to the instrumentation.
+The Budapest Neutron Centre (BNC), the largest research infrastructure in Central Europe operates the 10MW Budapest Research Reactor and provides excellence-based open access to the national and international user community to most of its experimental stations.

-The BNC user program currently includes 14 (thermal and cold neutron-based) experimental stations, to carry out research in physics, chemistry, biology, materials, medical and cultural heritage sciences.
-We conduct around 180 experiments per year, involving 140 scientists from Hungary and abroad.
-BNC also provides access to special facilities for isotope production and neutron irradiation.
+The BNC user program currently includes 14 (thermal and cold neutron-based) instruments, to carry out research in physics, chemistry, biology, materials, medical and cultural heritage sciences.
+Before the pandemic, typically 180 experiments per year were performed, involving 140 scientists from Hungary and abroad.
+Upon negotiations with the User Office, BNC also provides access to special facilities for neutron mirror testing, isotope production and neutron irradiation.

-To learn more about science at BNC, please visit https://www.bnc.hu.
+To learn more about BNC, please visit https://www.bnc.hu.

-Submitted experimental proposals involving user-programme instruments of BNC will next be evaluated from
+The submitted experimental proposals involving user-program instruments of BNC will next be evaluated from Monday, October 25, 2021.